Ever-present Majorana bound state in a generic one-dimensional superconductor with odd number of Fermi surfaces: Introduction and main results sec:intro

 We stress that our approach proves the existence of Majorana bound states {\em generally}, since this is demonstrated within the low-energy model of the most general form, constrained only by the CC symmetry and the probability-current conservation principle.
-The only requirement for the applicability of the low-energy model is the smallness of the superconducting pairing field and possible Fermi-point mismatch compared to the nonlinearity scale of the underlying normal-state band (these constraints can also be relaxed by the continuity argument).
+The only requirement for the applicability of the low-energy model for 1FS is the smallness of the superconducting pairing field and possible Fermi-point mismatch compared to the nonlinearity scale of the underlying normal-state band (these constraints can also be relaxed by the continuity argument).
 In this low-energy limit, any microscopic BdG model will reduce to an instance of the derived low-energy model with specific parameters of its Hamiltonian and BCs.
 We illustrate such systematic procedure of deriving the low-energy model from the microscopic model with two examples: a generalized quantum-wire model (\figr{qw}) and a model of the edge of the quantum spin Hall system interfaced with a magnetic material (\figr{qsh}).

-This claim thus holds for any microscopic BdG model, regardless of the structure of its normal-state bulk Hamiltonian, spin structure of the superconducting pairing field, and boundary (an interface with vacuum or an insulator).
+This claim thus holds for any microscopic BdG model, regardless of the structure of its normal-state bulk Hamiltonian, spin structure of the superconducting pairing field, and boundary with an insulator.
 Our low-energy symmetry-based approach thus proves that the persistence of Majorana bound states is, in fact, the property of the whole class of systems.
 This is the main difference from the previous theoretical demonstrations of the existence of the Majorana bound states, which were done for specific microscopic models.

+The above approach for 1FS allows for a straightforward generalization to an arbitrary number of Fermi surfaces.
+The only additional assumption we make is to neglect superconducting pairing between different Fermi surfaces, which is justified in the low-energy limit when the Fermi surfaces are well separated.
+For more than 1FS, we derive from the start only the most general form of the normal-reflection BCs, in which scattering between electrons and holes is absent, since only such BCs describe the boundary with an insulator.
+For odd number of Fermi surfaces, we find that a Majorana bound state exists, irrespective of the parameters of the bulk Hamiltonian and BCs.

-Our findings have crucial implications for the stability and persistence of Majorana bound states in real systems and can be used as a general guide for engineering systems that host Majorana bound states: as long as the basic general requirements of creating a 1FS system and inducing a gapped superconducting state in it are achieved, Majorana bound states are guaranteed to exist.
+Our findings have crucial implications for the stability and persistence of Majorana bound states in real systems and can be used as a general guide for engineering systems that host Majorana bound states: as long as the basic general requirements of creating a system with odd number of Fermi surfaces and inducing a gapped superconducting state in it are achieved, Majorana bound states are guaranteed to exist.